An Equal Opportunity Employer

 - Criminal History Inquiry Supplemental form

-Candidates without the specified degrees listed under “Required Education Qualifications” must complete and submit an Application for Equivalency Determination.
+Candidates without the specific degree listed under “Required Education Qualifications” must complete and submit an Application for Equivalency Determination.
 Additionally, candidates must provide documentation, as part of this application process, sufficient to convince the committee that the candidate possesses the equivalent of these minimum qualifications, including the depth and breadth of discipline knowledge plus general education.
-Further information and application for equivalency forms may be obtained at: www.cabrillo.edu/services/hr/apps/index.html.
+Further information and application for equivalency forms may be obtained at http://www.cabrillo.edu/services/hr/apps/index.html

 ABOUT THE COLLEGE

 Situated on the Monterey Bay in the county of Santa Cruz, Cabrillo College is one of the most highly regarded community colleges in the state for its success in the area of transfer and career education and currently serves over 15,000 students.
-The new Visual and Performing Arts Complex offers state of the art facilities in all art mediums, as well as three performance venues: the Crocker Theater, the Music Recital Hall, and the Black Box Theater.
 Cabrillo focuses on student-centered learning and has a tradition of collegial governance.
 Cabrillo’s career education is closely connected to the nearby Silicon Valley business environment as well as that of the greater San Francisco Bay area.

 ABOUT THE COMMUNITY